seclemens/Porechop/README.md

                                  stderr if reads are printed to stdout (default: 1) -t THREADS, --threads THREADS  Number of threads to use for adapter alignment (default: 8)

+  --custom_adapter START_ADAPTER END_ADAPTER NAME
+                                 specify custom adapter consisting of start-adapter; end-adapter and a name.

+  --correct_read_direction       tries to correct read direction for reverse reads.
+[ONLY IF custom_adapter name ends in 'rev']

+  --trimmed_only                 using this option discards all reads that were not trimmed

+  --tail_crop TAIL_CROP          Number of additional bases to be cut from start of sequence after trimming (default: 0)

+  --head_crop HEAD_CROP          Number of additional bases to be cut from end of sequence after trimming (default: 0)

+  --min_length MIN_LENGTH        Trimmed Sequences need to be at least MIN_LENGTH to be kept and are discarded otherwise (default: 0)

+  --max_length MAX_LENGTH        Trimmed Sequences need to be at most MAX_LENGTH to be kept and are discarded otherwise (default: sys.maxsize())

 Barcode binning settings:
   Control the binning of reads based on barcodes (i.e. barcode demultiplexing)